Trump meets Japanese emperor on state visit overshadowed by trade

 Also on Monday, Trump will meet families of Japanese citizens abducted by Pyongyang decades ago to help train spies.

-Reporting by Jeff Mason; Writing by Jeff Mason and Linda Sieg; Editing by Paul Tait
+Reporting by Jeff Mason; Writing by Jeff Mason and Linda Sieg; Editing by Paul Tait and Clarence Fernandez